vilisimo/cookme/docs/installation.md

 7. __(Optional)__ Create virtual environment for the project: `>>> mkvirtualenv -p python3.5 cookme`.
 8. Once cloned, move to project's directory: `>>> cd cookme`.
 9. Install required packages: `>>> pip install -r requirements.txt`.
+10. Comment out `from .local_settings import SECRET_KEY`.
+11. Uncomment `SECRET_KEY = ...` line to use sample secret key.
+13. Apply migrations: `>>> python manage.py migrate`.
+12. Run the server: `>>> python manage.py runserver`.
-10. Celebrate the fact that the project is written in Python, and there are no more setup steps.
+14. Celebrate the fact that the project is written in Python, and there are no more setup steps.
-11. Run the server: `>>> python manage.py runserver`.
-12. Access the website by entering `127.0.0.1:8000` in the browser.
+15. Access the website by entering `127.0.0.1:8000` in the browser.